neicnordic/neic.no/_posts/2017-09-15-open-call-for-travel-grants.md

 The first cut-off date is set to **October 2, 2017**.
 The second cut-off is scheduled for **October 16, 2017**.

 ## Open Call for Course Mobility
 Furthermore, we are happy to announce an [open call for course mobility](https://neic.no/training/course-mobility/) proposals.
 NeIC’s Ratatosk mobility enhancement programme is a framework for transferring courses, extend and/or supplement national training efforts (even across national borders) in a Nordic context.
-The main target group for the open call for course course mobility are presenters (teachers, trainers and instructors) who want to open up their courses to a Nordic audience.
+The main target group for the open call for course mobility are presenters (teachers, trainers and instructors) who want to open up their courses to a Nordic audience.
 The application process is available from September 15, 2017 to **October 15, 2017**.